mochi-neko/fars/README.md

 }
 ```

-### A usage for not logged in user
+### A usage for not siging in user

 1. Create a config (`fars::Config`) with your Firebase project API key.
-2. Use Auth APIs for a not logged in user through the config.
+2. Use Auth APIs for a not siging in user through the config.

 A sample code to [send password reset email](https://firebase.google.com/docs/reference/rest/auth#section-send-password-reset-email) with [tokio](https://github.com/tokio-rs/tokio) and [anyhow](https://github.com/dtolnay/anyhow) is as follows: